Saturday, February 01, 2020 9:30 am - 1:15 pm

 Harold Holzer / Hunter College

-This talk traces the evolution of this crucial relationship, and includes subtle efforts presidents have made to court and befriend the press (Teddy Roosevelt and JFK), and moments of outright censorship (John Adams, Abraham Lincoln, and Woodrow Wilson).
+This talk traces the evolution of this crucial relationship between the Presidents and the press and includes subtle efforts presidents have made to court and befriend the press (Teddy Roosevelt and JFK), and moments of outright censorship (John Adams, Abraham Lincoln, and Woodrow Wilson).
 Our last two presidents may be the only ones that used social media, but efforts to bypass the Press and reach the public directly with new technology go back over 150 years!

 Harold Holzer, winner of The 2015 Gilder Lehrman Lincoln Prize, is one of the country’s leading authorities on Abraham Lincoln and the political culture of the Civil War era.
 A prolific writer and lecturer, and frequent guest on television, Holzer was co-chairman of the U. S. Lincoln Bicentennial Commission, appointed by President Clinton.
 President Bush awarded Holzer the National Humanities Medal in 2008.
 And in 2013, Holzer wrote a Lincoln essay for the official program at the re-inauguration of President Obama.
 He also served as historical consultant for the Steven Spielberg film “Lincoln”.